Edinburgh Doctoral College Scholarships

 The University will use the information you provide on your scholarship application form together with the information contained in the supporting documentation (reference and academic transcript) which you submitted as part of your application for admission to administer and assess your scholarship application and to select successful applicants.

-Shortlisted candidates should expect to be invited to attend an interview which will take place either in person or by telephone.
+Shortlisted candidates should expect to be invited to attend an interview.